LUH-DBS/Matelda-Raha_exp/README.md

 #### Results
 The results can be extracted with ``raha/raha/get_raha_stats/get_benchmark_results.py``.

+1. Every result json must be collected per hand and put into one folder.
+   - Standard: all json files
+   - 2LPC, 20LPC and RT: all json files that have been run with the same labeling budget.
+This is recognizable at the first number at the ``results_??_?`` folder (marked with ??)
-Here every result json must be collected per hand and put into one folder.
-Then, after configuring the config file ``raha/raha/eds_run_experiments/hydra_configs/results.yaml``, the results can be collected by running ``python ./raha/raha/get_raha_stats/get_benchmark_results.py``
+2. Then, after configuring the config file ``raha/raha/eds_run_experiments/hydra_configs/results.yaml``, the results can be collected by running
+``python ./raha/raha/get_raha_stats/get_benchmark_results.py``